 Protecting your kids from inappropriate material online

-xxxaware is designed to provide practical help and advice to parents on protecting children from viewing pornographic images and videos online.
+xxxaware is designed to provide practical help and advice to parents on protecting children from viewing explicit adult videos and images online.

 Unfortunately there is not one single solution to keeping your kids safe online.
 Setting up parental controls on ALL devices your children use that connect to the internet is an excellent start.
 Parental controls enable you to govern what they view when they go online by filtering out certain material.
 This site gives you the low-down on available parental controls and aims to guide you through the process of setting them up on different devices.

 How do I protect my kids from viewing unsuitable content?